SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 ...yep, feeling confirmed.

 "...?!"
 The first girl makes a confused noise.
-Did she not notice us the entire time.
+Did she not notice us this entire time?

 "...!"
 The elf girl also follows.